team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the Jimp library (make sure it's installed: `npm install jimp`).
+1. We import the `Jimp` library, which is required for the `getUniqueColors` function.

-2. We define an `async` `main` function to use `await` with our asynchronous `getUniqueColors` function.
+2. We define an async `main` function to use `await` with the `getUniqueColors` function.

-3. We specify the path to the image we want to analyze.
+3. Inside `main`, we specify the path to the image we want to analyze.

 4. We call `getUniqueColors` with the image path and await its result.

-5. We log the total number of unique colors found.
+5. We log the number of unique colors found.

-6. We then iterate through the first 5 unique colors (or fewer if there are less than 5), convert each color integer back to RGBA format using Jimp's `intToRGBA` method, and log the result.
+6. We convert the integer color values to RGB format using `Jimp.intToRGBA`.

-7. We wrap everything in a try-catch block to handle any errors that might occur.
+7. We log the unique colors in RGB format.

 8. Finally, we call the `main` function to execute our code.

+Make sure to replace `'path/to/your/image.jpg'` with the actual path to the image you want to analyze.
+Also, ensure that you have the `Jimp` library installed in your project (`npm install jimp`).

-This example demonstrates how to use the `getUniqueColors` function and how to work with the resulting array of color integers.
-You can modify this example to suit your specific needs, such as saving the colors to a file, using them to generate a color palette, or performing further analysis.
+This example demonstrates how to use the `getUniqueColors` function and process its results.
+You can modify this code to suit your specific needs, such as saving the colors to a file or using them for further image analysis.

 # generateHouseAsset index.js
 ## Imported Code Object